mickahell/electrowatch/README.md

 As I need to edit the main lib to do what I want/need to do.
 I had to fork the main repo to create my own version of the Watchy.

+The actual face is the `Watchy7SEG` from the main repo.

 It's this a work in progress and be considere as experimental !

+All the features details are available in [features file](features.md).

 ## How to